AvynEbersold/fb/README.md

 # Report Any Bugs Immediatly
 If you send me an error, I will be sure to quickly fix it and prevent it from happening again in the future.

+#Current Errors
+The burger currently rotates too much on large screens and too little on small screens.
+Please help if you can!